Ticket Sales Now Open | Secure Your Spot Now!

 Keynote Speaker

-Atif Choudhury, co-founder and CEO of Diversity and Ability (D&A), is a leading advocate for disability, neurodiversity, and anti-poverty inclusion, supporting over 100,000 people and 200 organisations worldwide.
+Atif Choudhury, co-founder and CEO of Calling All Minds, is a leading advocate for disability, neurodiversity, and anti-poverty inclusion, supporting over 100,000 people and 200 organisations worldwide.
 Drawing on his lived experience, he works globally on disability justice, policy, and assistive technology, championing psychologically safe and intersectionally inclusive environments.

 Headline Speaker